 In years past, Free Dining has been announced in late April, with booking opening first for Disney Visa credit card holders and the general public a few days later.
 The last couple of years, there was no early window for Disney Visa cardholders.

-Here are the Walt Disney World Free Dining dates that were available for 2013-18 for historical reference…
+Here are the Walt Disney World Free Dining dates that were available from 2013-2019 for historical reference…

 2018 Free Dining Dates: